RWParsons/cost-effective-cpms/experiment_1.md

     -   TP have cost of intervention + cost of fall\*(1-effectiveness of intervention on rate of falls)
     -   TN are cost $0
-2. Determine beta distribution parameters to represent predicted probabilities with an expected value equal to the prevalence (\~1-3%?) and approximately similar AUC to currently available models (\~0.75?) when evaluating probabilities to outcomes using binomial distribution.
+2. Select appropriate AUC (\~0.75?) and prevalence (\~3% ) for
+    comparable clinical prediction model for falls.
-3. For sample sizes (N) in \[100, 500, 1000, 5000, 1000\]: (repeat 10k
+3. For sample sizes (N) in \[100, 500, 1000\]: (repeat 500 times at
-    times at each sample size)
+    each sample size)
-    -   Sample N samples from beta distribution under selected parameters (with or without some error on the parameters)
+    -   Get training data by sampling observed predictor values and outcome by transforming AUC into Cohens’ D and sampling from two normal distributions, the first (negative events) with mean=0 and the second (positive events) with mean=Cohens’D. (Both with sd=1.)
+    -   Fit a logistic regression model using this sampled data.
-    -   Transform probabilities to events using binomial distribution
+    -   Fit predicted probabilities to the training data and use these to obtain probability thresholds using each method.
-    -   Select probability thresholds based on Youden index vs costs
+    -   Get validation data using the same approach but with n=1000.
+    -   Use the previously fit model to estimate probabilities for validation data.
-    -   Evaluate the two thresholds on sample taken from same beta distribution but with n=10000.
-Estimate mean cost per patient on this validation set.
+    -   Evaluate the thresholds selected using the training data on the validation data, in terms of mean cost per patient.
-4. Measure differences in NMB on validation sample dependent on use of Youden index versus cost-based approach to determine threshold.
+4. Measure differences in NMB on validation sample dependent on use of currently available methods and cost-based approach to determine threshold.
 5. Observe whether this relationship is dependent on the sample size taken